lixiangucas01/GLAM/README.md

 # GLAM
 This is the official code for paper "Speech Emotion Recognition with Global-Aware Fusion on Multi-scale Feature Representation" published in ICASSP 2022

-We are working on the ease of use on our GLAM model and compared meothods.
-The full code will be public soon.
+We are working on the ease of use on our GLAM model and compared methods.
+Full code will be public soon.

 ```